 This year, we spoke to numerous teachers across the UK trying to uncover the most burning questions asked by parents around exam times, so we could step in and provide the answers.
 We discovered that parents were regularly asking “How can I make my child revise?" around GCSE exam periods.

 This worrying revelation shows us that many parents might not be aware of the detrimental effect that forcing education-related tasks has on a child's motivation.
 Making a child revise sends negative messages about who the child is actually studying for.
-Hint: themselves.
+Hint: it's themselves.

 Instead of threatening students with punishments, such as taking away their access to technology, or banning social activities, you really want to drive a focus on intrinsic motivation to revise - where a child is motivated to revise for its own sake and their own personal rewards.

 Let’s rephrase the question: “How can I motivate my child to learn?”

 These top motivational tips will help you work out a way to ease your child into revision.
 Not only will encouraging intrinsic motivation be beneficial to sustain adherence to a revision schedule, it will also provide fundamental positive lessons that will benefit students throughout adulthood.